-According to the Ipsos Top Cities 2017 list Beijing is the 6th best city to do business in.
+According to the Ipsos Top Cities 2017 list, Beijing is the 6th best city to do business in.
 There are a lot of state-owned and foreign companies based in Beijing.
 By 2015, Beijing was home to the headquarters of 52 companies of the Global Fortuna 500 list.
 This is the largest number in the world.
-Nonetheless the city is still ranked only 119th (out of 231 global cities) in terms of mobility exchange (Mercer Quality of Living).
+Nonetheless, the city is still ranked 120th (out of 231 global cities) in terms of mobility exchange (Mercer Quality of Living 2019 city ranking).

 It is in the field of banking, Beijing performs best in.
-According to the Global Financial Centres Index, Beijing ranks 7th in the field of banking.
+According to the Global Financial Centres Index, Beijing ranks 5th in the field of banking and a leader in FinTech rankings.
 The top 4 of the biggest banks in the world are located in Beijing.
-Other financial areas which the city performs well in, include insurance (14th) and investment management (9th).
-Overall, the city finds itself in the 8th position.
-This is a leap of 3 spots ahead.
+Other financial areas which the city performs well in, include investment management (7th) and professional services (12th).
+Overall, the city finds itself in the 7th position, a leap in 2 spots ahead.

 Beijing: a livable city?

-The Sub-National Human Development Index ranks cities along three dimensions: education, health and standard of living.
-Beijing does not just rank highly within China, it also ranks highly globally.
+The Sub-National Human Development Index ranks cities along three dimensions: education, health, and standard of living.
+Beijing ranks highly within China as well as globally.

 The inhabitants enjoy a vast network of infrastructure from which to go to other parts of Beijing, China or abroad.
-The Beijing Capital International Airports is the 2nd biggest airport in the world in terms of passengers (Airports Council International).
-It is also ranked the 5th best city in the world for airport connectivity, according to the Best Cities Index.
+The Beijing Capital International Airport is the 2nd biggest airport in the world in terms of passengers (Airports Council International).
+It is also ranked the 3rd best city in the world for airport connectivity, according to the 2020 World’s Best Cities Index.

 The city has many sports locations, due to the Olympic Summer Games that were held in 2008 in China.
 Some of those will be used again for the winter games in 2022.
 Besides, there is a lot of culture to enjoy.
 Hence, especially artists rank Beijing highly.
 The city performs very well in the field of cultural interaction, according to the Global Power City Index.